The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Mind the hygiene

-One thing you really want to be wary of when eating in Mexico is the hygienic conditions.
-A place that is crowded is less likely to serve you food that has been left sitting for days in the fridge and that may have gotten contaminated.
+One thing you want to be wary of when eating in Mexico is the hygienic conditions.
+A crowded place is less likely to serve you food left sitting for days in the fridge, which may have gotten contaminated.

 Mind the meat